1,000+ Opportunities

 All applicants will be contacted via email regarding Board Nonprofits receiving grants from the Stuller Family Foundation are required to submit a Grant Impact Report within one year of receiving funds.
 Failure to do so may result in the nonprofit being ineligible for future grant requests.
 At the Stuller Family Foundation we invest in outstanding ideas and the people who power them.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations serving the six-parish Acadiana region.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations serving the six-parish Acadiana region.
 Organizations are limited to one funded sponsorship per calendar year.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 The Homeless Youth Program is a grant from the Illinois Department of Human Services that funds services for homeless and at-risk youth across Illinois.
 Administered through the Office of Community and Positive Youth Development, it supports nonprofit organizations delivering shelter, outreach, and support services to young people experiencing homelessness or housing instability.
 Eligible applicants are Illinois-based nonprofits with demonstrated capacity to serve youth.
 Awards range from $100,000 to $800,000 per year under CSFA number 444-80-0711.
 This is a FY 2026 funding opportunity with an application deadline of May 21, 2025.